kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 **2. Add script to deploy new release**

-The only difference between the script for initial release and subsequent release is the part where we start the application:
+The only difference between the script for initial release and subsequent release is how we start our application or in this case, restart our application.

-_Instead of:_
+However, we also want our `deploy` script to handle both initial and subsequent release deployment.
+So, we will rely on `bin/app pid` to check if the application is running and conditionally execute either `bin/app daemon` or `bin/app restart` command.

+So, instead of:
 ```bash
 source ~/$APP_NAME/.env  && ~/$APP_NAME/bin/$APP_NAME daemon
 ```

-_Here is what we use:_
+This is how it looks like:
 ```bash
 # ==========================================
 # Copying .env.production to remote as .env